Type 1 Diabetes: Children Living With the Disease - Exams and Tests

 have.
 Your child's blood pressure is checked, and growth and development is

 evaluated.
-A doctor will examine your child for signs of infections, especially
+The doctor examines your child for signs of infections, especially

 at injection sites.
-Your child will usually have the following tests at office
+Your child usually has the following tests at office

 - A hemoglobin A1c or similar test (glycosylated hemoglobin or